natthasath/docker-macos/README.md

-# 🎉 Docker Windows
+# 🎉 Docker macOS

-Windows is a widely-used operating system developed by Microsoft, known for its graphical user interface, compatibility with various software applications, and usability for personal, educational, and business purposes.
-It supports multitasking, networking, and file management.
+macOS is a Unix-based operating system developed by Apple, known for its sleek design, powerful performance, and seamless integration with Apple devices.
+It offers features like Spotlight, Mission Control, and native apps, enhancing productivity and creativity.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)